 6 Tips On What To Do In Active Labor

 Now that we have gone over what to do in early labor, you may be wondering what’s next.
-You might be thinking, “How will I know once I’m in active labor and what do I do at that point?”
-These are great questions that a lot of women have so I wanted to break it down for you so that you will know what to expect and what options are available to you at that point so you can make the best choices for you and your baby.
+You might be thinking, “How will I know once I’m in active labor, and what do I do once I’m there?”
+These are great questions that a lot of women have, so I wanted to break it down for you so that you will know what to expect and what options are available to you at that point so you can make the best choices for you and your baby.

 So What Is Active Labor?

-5-1-1 is usually when doctors will tell you to go to the hospital, however, I will say from my experience (after going to hundreds of births) that it’s a much better idea to stay at home as long as possible until things have really picked up.
+5-1-1 is usually when doctors will tell you to go to the hospital.
+However, I will say from my experience (after going to hundreds of births) that it’s a much better idea to stay at home as long as possible until things have really picked up.
 Why?
-Because staying at home until you have reached at least 4-1-1 or even better 3-1-1 reduces your chances significantly of having more interventions including a c-section.
-At home you can also eat and drink whatever you please, you aren’t limited to one room or have to be monitored the whole time, etc. So when you talk to your doctor or your midwife, they want you to be at least at 5-1-1 before you come in.
+Because staying at home until you have reached at least 4-1-1 or even better 3-1-1 reduces your chances significantly of having more interventions, including a c-section.
+At home, you can also eat and drink whatever you please, and you aren’t limited to one room or have to be monitored the whole time, etc. So when you talk to your doctor or your midwife, they want you to be at least at 5-1-1 before you come in.
 If you are not quite at that point, they will send you home because you are still in early labor.

 What Does Active Labor Feel Like?

-In early labor, things shouldn’t be that intense so you should be able to walk and talk through your contractions as you feel cramp-like sensations slowly building.
-Active labor is when you recognize a pattern with your contractions, they aren’t going away and they are becoming more intense as time passes.
-They usually start off with a dull, low pain that then builds and gets stronger.
+In early labor, things shouldn’t be that intense, so you should be able to walk and talk through your contractions as you feel cramp-like sensations slowly building.
+Active labor is when you recognize a pattern with your contractions, they aren’t going away, and they are becoming more intense as time passes.
+They usually begin with a dull, low pain that then builds and gets stronger.
 It’s like a wave; it rises and gets more difficult until it reaches it’s peak and then falls and fades away.

 How Long Does Active Labor Last?

 Boy, if I could tell women how long their labors would last, I would be a billionaire!
 Unfortunately, there really isn’t a magic number since every woman labors differently, but I can tell you this; on average active labor lasts 6 to 8 hours.
-Remember this is not including early labor, transition or pushing.
+Remember, this is not including early labor, transition, or pushing.
 But we have seen cases where women who are in active labor go as fast as 30 minutes and others go up to 10 hours or more.
 This is why I think physicians’ expectation for progress during active labor (1 cm dilation per hour) is a bit ridiculous.
 Some women can achieve that goal and then some while others need more time.
-But if you have gotten to the hospital too soon and you are not dilating at least half that rate, your doctor may prescribe pitocin.
-(Learn why you don’t want to be induced.)
+But if you have gotten to the hospital too soon and you are not dilating at least half that rate, your doctor may prescribe Pitocin.

 Now that you know what to expect from active labor, here are some tips to help you get through it to the next phase!